 - The Florida League of Cities, Inc. for participation in the Florida Municipal Investment Trust (FMIvT) investment pool is an authorized investment consistent with Section 218.415(16)(a), Florida Statutes, and the District's short-term investment policy.
 The District owns shares in the 1-3 Year High Quality Bond Fund pool operated by the FMIvT.
 GASB 31 requires all governments to mark to market the unrealized gains and losses incurred in its investments.
-As of September 30, 2018, the FMIvT had a realized gain of \$1,047 and the account was closed in June 2018. - The Florida Local Government Investment Trust (FLGIT) operated by the Florida Association of Counties and Florida Court Clerks & Comptrollers is an authorized investment consistent with Section 218.415(16)(a), Florida Statutes, and the District's short-term investment policy.
-FLGIT recognized an unrealized gain of \$2,779 during Fiscal Year 2018.
-The realization of these gains will only occur from the future sale of underlying shares in the FLGIT. - The Board approved the transfer of funds from Florida Municipal Investment Trust (FMIvT) to Florida Fixed Income Trust (FLFIT) Enhanced Cash Pool account in June 2018.
+As of September 30, 2018, the FMIvT had a realized gain of \$1,799 and the account was closed in June 2018. - The Florida Local Government Investment Trust (FLGIT), a pool sponsored by the Florida Association of Counties and the Florida Court Clerks & Comptrollers is an authorized investment consistent with Section 218.415(16)(a), Florida Statutes, and the District's short-term investment policy.
+GASB 31 requires all governments to mark to market the unrealized gains and losses incurred in its investments.
+As of September 30, 2018, FLGIT had achieved unrealized gains \$6,052.
+The realization of this gain will only occur from the future sale of underlying shares in the FLGIT. - The Board approved the transfer of funds from Florida Municipal Investment Trust (FMIvT) to Florida Fixed Income Trust (FLFIT) Enhanced Cash Pool account in June 2018.
 The FL-FIT Enhanced Cash Pool is an authorized investment consistent with Section 218.145 (16)(a), Florida Statutes and the District's short-term investment policy.
-The District recognized an unrealized gain of \$2 and realized gains of \$3,609 during Fiscal Year 2018.
-The realization of the gain will only occur upon the future sale of the underlying shares. - In total, the District recognized investment earnings of \$24,996 on the short-term portfolio during the Fiscal Year.
+The District recognized realized gains of \$6,199 and unrealized gains of \$4 during Fiscal Year 2018.
+The realization of the gain will only occur upon the future sale of the underlying shares. - In total, the District recognized investment earnings of \$279,913 from the short-term portfolio during the Fiscal Year.